-- The Christian movement emerged in the Jewish world of the near East (i.e., west Asia). - From a very early date, and increasingly, Christians reached out to the gentile (non-Jewish) world. - In doing so, they tried to explain the realities of the Christian faith in the many gentile languages and thought-categories of the Mediterranean region.
-The result was a network of very diversely inculturated Christian communities.

-- Since the churches had no legally recognized existence, there was no authority structure with the power to control this diversity from on high.
+- The Christian movement emerged in the Jewish world of the near East (i.e., west Asia). - From a very early date, and increasingly, Christians reached out to the gentile (non-Jewish) world.
+The centre of gravity of this world was the Roman Empire, which included the lands around the Mediterranean Sea. - In thus reaching out, early Christians sought to explain the realities of the Christian faith in the many gentile languages and thought-categories of the Mediterranean region.
+The result was a network of very diversely inculturated Christian communities. - Since the churches had no legally recognized existence, there was no authority structure with the power to control this diversity from on high.
 Instead, Christians entered into arguments and negotiations about proper belief, organization, and standards of life. - Out of these arguments about identity there gradually emerged a family of communities which came to be called the Catholic Church, distinct from Judaism.
-(Other communities continued to call themselves Christians, and might claim to be better Christians than the Catholic Christians.) - During this period, an influential social reality for the Church was the risk, and frequently the reality, of persecution.
+(Other communities continued to call themselves Christians, and disagreed with, and often looked down on, the Catholic Christians.)
+Note: the term "Catholic Church" is often used in this course, but not with the intention of identifying this with the Roman Catholic Church, which was so named in the seventeenth century.
+Many Christians outside the Roman Catholic Church understand themselves to be Catholic Christians.) - During this period, an influential social reality for the Church was the risk, and frequently the reality, of persecution.